March 2020 Edition

 Trading with Other Teams

 Player Detail Changes

 GM Activity Rewards

 Welcome to The Baseball Classic, a league like no other!
 I am Joe, the founder and game commissioner of the TBC.
 The Baseball Classic consists of 2 human ran leagues, the TBC (league, not game) and the CEB.
-The TBC is based in the USA and consists of 2 12-team circuits.
-The CEB, based out of Europe, is a 3-tiered promotion/relegation league with 24 teams in all.
-Both leagues are a part of a larger baseball world that interacts with each other.
-The CEB and TBC both have their own league presidents, which I am neither.
-You will want to talk to your president about league matters and issues.
+The TBC is based in the USA and consists of 2 10-team circuits.
+The CEB, based out of Europe, is a 12-team open market league competing for european players.

 Getting the game files